MonkeyToiletLadder/futilities/README.md

 # futilities

+MAKE SURE TO HAVE UPDATED VERSIONS OF futilities

 ## A file utility library

 This crate provides basic file utilities.
 Detects image files (PNG, JPEG, SVG, XCF ...) by reading file headers or file information.
 Also detects ELF format (Linux executables).